benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 ---
 layout: post
-title: "An Anti-Tutorial: Storing Events in Prometheus"
+title: "How Not to Use Prometheus: Storing Events"
 categories: [technology]
 image: ibelonghere.webp
 ---